 - a copy of the operating agreement;

-If you are in charge of managing the books of the LLC, you are well advised to adhere to these rules, so that nobody can blame you for being negligent in the management of the LLC.
+If you are in charge of managing the LLC books, you are well-advised to adhere to these rules so that nobody can blame you for being negligent in the management of the LLC.

-Also, be aware that any member of the LLC has a right to demand access to such records and any financial statements maintained by the limited liability company for the three most recent fiscal years and any other information regarding the affairs of the limited liability company as is just and reasonable.
-From that it follows that you should also keep accurate records regarding the financials of the LLC and any and all resolutions or similar LLC documents relating to the LLC.
+Any member of the LLC has a right to demand access to such records and any financial statements maintained by the limited liability company for the three most recent fiscal years and any other information regarding the limited liability company’s affairs as is just and reasonable.

-While I have you thinking about keeping records, it also wouldn’t hurt to peruse this IRS publication: Starting a Business and keeping Records.
-Pay particular attention to the section “Record Keeping.”
+While I have you thinking about keeping records, it wouldn’t hurt to peruse this IRS publication: Starting a Business and Keeping Records.